PaulHaeberli/uvwasm/README.md

 ### NOTE

-This runs fine on Firefox, Google Chrome, and Safari on iPad and iPhone.
+On macOS: This runs fine on Firefox, Google Chrome.

-It also works on FireFox an ubuntu.

 Currently having problems on macOS Safari.

+On iOS: Fine on iPad and iPhone.

+On Ubuntu: Fine on FireFox.

+On Windows: Fine Firefox, Chrome, and Edge

 The font rendering is not quite right...

 ### Thank you